 I feel that our diet should contain a variety of foods, including lots of fresh fruits and vegetables.
 Most mornings, I have a big colorful smoothie that's loaded with vitamins, minerals, fiber, and protein.

 I don't always have time to make a meal, so smoothies help keep me going until lunch.
 On the weekends, I make a big hearty breakfast for the family and these muffins go perfectly with it, too.

 I love the sweet and slightly tart flavor of fresh juicy strawberries, and they remind me so much of spring and summer.
 Besides their mouth-watering flavor, and beautiful red color, they are loaded with vitamin C. Super antioxidant power!

-Bananas just seem to go well with anything, don’t they?
+Bananas just seem to go well with anything, don't they?
 They also add a nice subtle flavor & sweetness to these muffins.
-Of course they are nutritious, too.
-Potassium being the top contender in the line up.
+Of course, they are nutritious, too.
+Potassium is the top contender in the lineup.

 To make these muffins hearty & wholesome, I added almond meal & rolled oats.
 You'll get a nice dose of protein & heart-healthy fiber in these babies!

 For extra sweetness